 While it’s not usually necessary to obsess about ppm and you can grow outstanding cannabis without even knowing what ppm is, it pays to educate yourself about it because it can impact your grow—especially as you advance with your cultivation methods and technique.

-Learning more about ppm will put you at an advantage over beginning cannabis growers who ignore it altogether.
+Learning more about ppm will put you at an advantage.

 What is PPM in Water

 So, let’s lift the veil of mystery over what ppm is and how it can relate to growing cannabis.
 An acronym for “parts per million,” ppm relates to water solubles, including mineral and other substances, in the cannabis space.
 One part per million equals 1 mg of solubles for every liter of water.